DrMundo0/source-bottlerocket-v1.50.0/variants/README.md

 See [_Update Policy_ in the Security Features document](../SECURITY_FEATURES.md#update-policy) for information on when and how Bottlerocket applies security patches to variants.

-### aws-k8s-1.27: Kubernetes 1.27 node

-The [aws-k8s-1.27](aws-k8s-1.27/Cargo.toml) variant includes the packages needed to run a Kubernetes node in AWS.
-It supports self-hosted clusters and clusters managed by [EKS](https://aws.amazon.com/eks/).

-This variant is compatible with Kubernetes 1.27, 1.28, 1.29, and 1.30 clusters.

-### aws-k8s-1.27-nvidia: Kubernetes 1.27 NVIDIA node

-The [aws-k8s-1.27-nvidia](aws-k8s-1.27-nvidia/Cargo.toml) variant includes the packages needed to run a Kubernetes node in AWS.
-It also includes the required packages to configure containers to leverage NVIDIA GPUs.
-It supports self-hosted clusters and clusters managed by [EKS](https://aws.amazon.com/eks/).

-This variant is compatible with Kubernetes 1.27, 1.28, 1.29, and 1.30 clusters.

 ### aws-k8s-1.28: Kubernetes 1.28 node

 The [aws-k8s-1.28](aws-k8s-1.28/Cargo.toml) variant includes the packages needed to run a Kubernetes node in AWS.